Bigg Boss Bangla

-Bigg Boss Bangla is the Bengali language version of the reality television programme Bigg Boss broadcast in India.
-It follows the Big Brother format, which was first developed by Endemol in the Netherlands.
-The show aired 2 seasons in 4 years.
+Bigg Boss Bangla is the Bengali-language version of the reality television programme Bigg Boss, based on Big Brother, which aired on Star Jalsha.

-The first season launched on 17 June 2013 and the second season was launched on 4 April 2016.
-However, the show was discontinued after season 2.
-Bigg Boss Season 1 was telecasted on ETV Bangla Channel and hosted by Mithun Chakraborty.
-The second season was telecasted on Colors Bangla, a rebranded channel of ETV Bangla and season 2 was hosted by Jeet.
+The first season was launched on 17 June 2013.
+It was telecasted on Colors Bangla and hosted by Mithun Chakraborty.
+The second season was launched on 4 April 2016 and hosted by Jeet.
+After 10 Years, Bigg Boss Bangla returned with the third season on Star Jalsha with Sourav Ganguly as the new host.

 Overview

 Concept

 Bigg Boss Bangla is a reality television series based on the Hindi show Bigg Boss, which was also based on the original Dutch Big Brother format developed by John de Mol Jr. A number of contestants (known as "housemates") live in a purpose-built house and are isolated from the rest of the world.
 Each week, housemates nominate two of their peers for eviction, and the housemates who received the most nominations would face a public vote.
 Of these, one would eventually leave, having been "evicted" from the House.
 However, there were exceptions to this process as dictated by Bigg Boss Bangla.
 In the final week, there were three housemates remaining, and the public voted for who they wanted to win.
 The housemates in the Bengali version are primarily celebrities.